You could be owed up to £16,000 if you have owned or leased a Jaguar Land Rover diesel car

 How to claim compensation

 If eligible, you could potentially be entitled to between £3,000 and £16,000 in compensation – depending on the price you paid and your car’s current market value.
-Signing up to this claim costs you nothing.
+Sign up to Consumer Voice to keep updated on this claim.

 What’s happening with this claim?